About

 I specialize in helping young adults and adults move past their fears, experience and accept their feelings, gain a stronger understanding of self, and navigate relationship differences between partners, parents, or managers.

-My therapeutic style places the needs of the client at the center; I don't work from one treatment modality, because clients are not one-size-fits-all.
+My therapeutic style places the needs of the client at the center; I don't work from one treatment modality, because clients are not interchangeable.
 I draw from evidence-based methods such as Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), and Dialectical Behavioral Therapy (DBT).
 More importantly, I want to understand what is going on in someone's internal experience and what they find challenging.
 Then, we can talk about why those challenges are difficult, and what we can try to address them.

-Perhaps more importantly, I show up to my clients as a human.
+My highest priority is to show up to my clients as a human.
 I reflect where my clients are at, use humor to lighten the mood, and make no false promises to be better than any other.
 I maintain a stance of cultural humility, and prioritize learning the unique impacts of someone's cultural environment within the room.

 Training and Schooling